Planning Commission

 4. PUBLIC HEARING AND ADMINISTRATIVE ACTION

-Staff recommendation: Conditional Approval
+Staff Recommendation: Conditional Approval

 Staff Planner: Benjamin Callahan, (402) 441-6360, bcallahan@lincoln.ne.gov